purduehackers/organize/directory/bread-getter.md

 ## What you will do

-- Cold email hundreds of sponsors asking them to sponsor Purdue Hackers
+- Cold email hundreds of companies asking them to sponsor Purdue Hackers
 - Reach out to past sponsors in our network and ask them to sponsor us again
 - Gain warm intros to companies via personal networks
 - Apply for grants and/or funding from the Purdue CS department